Introduction

 We use your personal information to:

-• Identify the support your child needs to help them to achieve their outcomes.
+• Identify the support your child needs to help them to achieve their outcomes

-• Make decisions about whether to conduct a statutory needs assessment or issue an Education, Health and Care (EHC) Plan.
+• Make decisions about whether to conduct a statutory needs assessment or issue an Education, Health and Care (EHC) Plan

-• Make decisions about the content of an EHC Plan including outcomes, provision and placement.
+• Make decisions about the content of an Education, Health and Care Plan including outcomes, provision and placement

-• Support the ongoing monitoring of the provision specified in an EHC Plan where one is issued.
+• Support the ongoing monitoring of the provision specified in an Education, Health and Care Plan where one is issued

-• Inform EHC Plan annual review and monitor your child’s progress.
+• Inform Education, Health and Care Plan annual review and monitor your child’s progress

-• Support disagreement resolution or mediation processes and processes relating to appeals to the Special Educational Need and Disability Tribunal (SENDT).
+• Support disagreement resolution or mediation processes and processes relating to appeals to the Special Educational Need and Disability Tribunal (SENDT)

-• Enable coordinated partnership working with other teams and organisations who can support your child.
+• Enable co-ordinated partnership working with other teams and organisations who can support your child

-• Evaluate and quality assure the services we provide and analyse provision and outcomes to support future service improvement and commissioning.
+• Evaluate and quality assure the services we provide and analyse provision and outcomes to support future service improvement and commissioning

 Data sharing

-In order to meet the needs of children and young people with Special Educational Needs and/or Disabilities, Somerset Council works with a number of internal teams and external partners.
+In order to meet the needs of children and young people with Special Educational Needs and Disabilities, Somerset Council works with a number of internal teams and external partners.
 In order to ensure that needs can be met, and positive outcomes achieved, it is sometimes necessary to share your personal data with our partners.
 Organisations we may share data with include:

-• Other council teams involved in improving outcomes for children and young people.
+• Other council teams involved in improving outcomes for children and young people

-• Commissioned providers delivering services on our behalf.
+• Commissioned providers delivering services on our behalf

-• Schools, colleges and early years providers as well as wider education or training providers.
+• Schools, colleges and early years providers as well as wider education or training providers

-• Partner organisations signed up to the Somerset Overarching Information Sharing Protocol (and related Tier 2 agreements), which include NHS organisations,
+• Partner organisations signed up to the Somerset Overarching Information Sharing Protocol (and related Tier 2 agreements), which include NHS organisations, Somerset Clinical Commissioning Group, district councils, and the police

-• Other local authorities and social care or health providers outside of the Local Authority area.
+• Other local authorities and social care or health providers outside of the Local Authority area

-• Department of Education.
+• Department of Education

-• Providers of independent advice, guidance, mediation and advocacy.
+• Providers of independent advice, guidance, mediation and advocacy

-Safeguarding – In cases where you or another member of the public may be at risk, your personal information will be shared as necessary in order to protect individuals from harm.
+Safeguarding – in cases where you or another member of the public may be at risk, your personal information will be shared as necessary in order to protect individuals from harm.

-Other statutory obligations – The Council will share your personal information where we are legally obliged to do so – for example, for the prevention or detection of crime or fraud.
+Other statutory obligations – the council will share your personal information where we are legally obliged to do so – for example, for the prevention or detection of crime or fraud.

 Data security